PUBLIC ART

 For Completed Projects please check out our Registry.
 Projects in Progress are below.

-• Brookfield Properties is developing a residential tower at 810 Agnes Street and will be supporting the design and construction of a park on City-owned land adjacent to the tower.
-Funding for this project includes additional contributions for a public art fence to be integrated into the overall design of the park.
+• Brookfield Properties is developing a residential tower at 810 Agnes Street and supporting the design and construction of a park on City-owned land adjacent to the tower.
+Funding for this project includes additional contributions for public art to be integrated into the overall design of the park.

-• The Irving House Artist in Residence Pilot invites artists to explore and experiment in response to the site and surroundings of this historic home.
-Artists are encouraged to investigate the stories and narratives of one of British Columbia's oldest post-contact historic community sites, and to engage in dialogues that deepen a shared understanding of the role of these historic sites in our current context.
+• The Irving House Artist in Residence Pilot was a partnership between Public Art and the City of New Westminster Museum & Archives.
+Two artists, Janet Wang and Holly Schmidt were invited to explore and experiment in response to the site and surroundings of the Irving House.
+Artists were encouraged to investigate the stories and narratives of one of British Columbia's oldest post-contact historic homes, and to engage in dialogues that deepen a shared understanding of the role of these sites in our current context.

-Artists will be invited to propose their own conceptual approaches to the residency that best meet the needs of their practice.
-Artists are expected to engage with publics and visitors in a way that is in keeping with their practice, and which initiates reciprocal exchanges with the areas' communities, museum and public art staff, and to share their thinking and working processes through public events/talks.
+Artists were invited to propose their own conceptual approaches to the residency that best meet the needs of their practice and initiate reciprocal exchanges with the areas' communities, museum and public art staff, and to share their thinking and working processes through public events/talks.

-Artists for the 2023 pilot residency program have been selected from the public art program Artist Roster.
+Artists for the 2023 pilot residency program were selected from the public art program Artist Roster.

-This residency runs July to the end of October 2023.
+This residency ran from June to October 2023.

 Holly Schmidt